Hunter315/rocket-league-custom-quickchat/README.md

-# Rocket League Quickchat Manager
+# Rocket League Custom Quickchat Manager

 Rocket League Quickchat Manager is a desktop application that allows users to manage and customize quick chat messages for Rocket League using a connected controller.
 The application provides an easy-to-use interface for setting up custom quick chat messages and selecting a connected controller device for use in-game.
+It essentially just opens up the custom typing and types really fast for you.

 ### Can't you just use a Macro?
  Yes, yes you can.
 But this looks nice.